fossadev/fossabot-docs/docs/variables/customapi.md

 ### API Endpoints

-Fossabot exposes two API endpoints that you may use to either validate that a given customapi request originated from Fossabot, or obtain more data that would you to customize how you respond to a given request.
+Fossabot exposes two API endpoints that you may use to either validate that a given customapi request originated from Fossabot, or to obtain more data that would allow you to customize how you respond to a given request.

-:::info These endpoints are ratelimited.
+:::info These endpoints are rate limited.

-Refer to [Ratelimits](#ratelimits) for more information.
+Refer to [**Rate Limits**](#ratelimits) for more information.
 :::

 :::caution Tokens expire after 60 seconds.